Previous Parts of this System Design Tutorial

 Databases Basics In System Designing

-Pre-requisite: CAP theorem which states that states that it is not possible to guarantee all three of the desirable properties – consistency, availability, and partition tolerance at the same time in a distributed system with data replication.
+Pre-requisite: CAP theorem which states that it is not possible to guarantee all three of the desirable properties – consistency, availability, and partition tolerance at the same time in a distributed system with data replication.

 - Consistency: All nodes in the system should be responding with the most recent data.